-The crime of contributing to the delinquency of a child under §827.04 requires proof beyond all reasonable doubt of the following elements:
+The crime of contributing to the delinquency of a minor child under §827.04 requires proof beyond all reasonable doubt of the following two elements:

-- The accused induced or endeavored to induce, by act, threat, command or persuasion, a child to commit or perform any act, follow any course of conduct, or live in a manner that causes, or tends to cause, such child to become or to remain a delinquent or dependent child, or a child in need of services.
+- The defendant induced or endeavored to induce, by act, threat, command, or persuasion, a child to commit or perform any act, follow any course of conduct, or live in a manner that causes, or tends to cause, such child to become or to remain a delinquent or dependent child, or a child in need of services.